V8tr/AutoMockable/README.md

 }
 ```

-Now when you build your Xcode project test target, Sourcery will generate `HTTPClient+AutoMockable.generated` that is ready for use in your tests.
+Then build your Xcode project test target.
+During the build phase, Sourcery will generate `HTTPClient+AutoMockable.generated.swift` that is ready for use in your tests.

 ### Sample test